 Last, (and yes, of least importance) let’s discuss descriptions.
 Descriptions should include items that didn’t fit into your bullet points or points that expand upon your bullets.
 Honestly, many users scroll straight past descriptions and right to bullets so spend less time squeezing in keywords and phrases here.

-If you’re truly looking to master listings and everything copy, Karon has a fantastic course that you can enroll in for 40% off with the coupon code TODD 40.
+If you’re truly looking to master listings and everything copy, Karon has a fantastic course that you can enroll in for 20% off with the coupon code B00T20.
 Todd has taken the course and highly recommends!
 Happy selling everybody.

 Resources From This Episode